matthrice/groupme-mimic/README.md

 Generates a bot capable of mimicking a GroupMe friend's language based on their history in a specific chat.

+### Getting Started

+1. Clone the repository
+2. In groupme-mimic/settings.json, define your bot parameters `{
+    "token": "" // enter token name,
+    "group_name": "" // enter group chat name,
+    "user_name": "" // enter username from that group,
+    "bot_name": "" // give bot a name,
+    "frequency_per_day": 4 // number of times to post a day }`
+3. `$ groupme-mimic/register.py`
+4. `$ groupme-mimic/script.py`
+5. Deploy to a web server to run indefinitely!
 ### GroupMe Scraping

 Provided the following parameters, the scraper is capable over reviewing many thousands of messages to compile a full history of the friend: